cuiboyuan/Tic-Tac-Toe_AI/README.md

 ## Other File/Directories

 ### ExploreAll.py
-Program that explores every possible Tic-Tac-Toe games.
+Program that explores every possible Tic-Tac-Toe games by BFS.

 ### brains
 Consist of all the AIs' knowledge, i.e. json files